mitar/meshblu-npm/README.md

   });

-  // Event triggered when device loses connection to skynet conn.on('disconnect', function(data){
+  // Event triggered when device loses connection to meshblu conn.on('disconnect', function(data){
-    console.log('disconnected from skynet');
+    console.log('disconnected from meshblu');
   });

-  // Register a device (note: you can leave off the token to have skynet generate one for you) conn.register({
+  // Register a device (note: you can leave off the token to have meshblu generate one for you) conn.register({
     "token": "zh4p7as90pt1q0k98fzvwmc9rmjkyb9",
     "type": "drone"